eToro vs Interactive Brokers

 ETF & asset selection

 For European investors, UCITS ETF access is the critical variable.
-Here’s how both brokers compare on breadth.
+Here’s how both brokers compare on breadth and asset class coverage.

 Asset class eToro IBKR